Frozn11/iron-nest-angle-calculator/README.md

 ## Requirements

-- .NET (any recent version supporting `System.Linq` and top-level console apps)
+- .NET (any recent version supporting `System.Linq` and top-level console apps) - only needed if building from source or using a framework-dependent release build.

 ## Build & Run